sharado/CodingCompetition/README.md

 # CodingCompetition
-**I have participated in many platforms like Codechef, HackerRank and Techgig**
+**I have participated in many platforms like Codechef, HackerRank and TechGig**

 Amazing coding problems are solved here in Java.